stevewil/academic-kickstart2/content/home/experience.md

   location = "Albuquerque, New Mexico" date_start = "1993"
   date_end = "1994"
+  description = """
-  description = """Taught various courses on the history of Latin America and Brazil."""
+  Taught various courses on the history of Latin America and Brazil.
   """

 [[experience]]
   title = "Adjunct Professor"